-Are you overwhelmed by all the in-depth and creative ways nonprofits use donor data?
+Are you overwhelmed by all the creative ways nonprofits use donor data?
 If so, this blog post is for you!

-Afterall, you wouldn’t get behind the wheel of a racecar without being comfortable driving a sedan.
-And you don’t need to strive for advanced personalization right away.
+And you wouldn’t get behind the wheel of a racecar without being comfortable driving a sedan.
+So, you don’t need to strive for advanced personalization right away.

 The human mind works in interesting ways.
 We are wired to pay more attention when we are addressed by name.
 When someone you just met remembers your name, you feel respected and more important.
 And when someone doesn’t, you may be offended that they didn’t take the time to remember it.

-This is another approach that uses a data point that you should already have.
-And like using a donor’s name, it’s easy to get started.
+This is another approach that uses a data point that you probably already have.
+And like using a donor’s name, it’s easy to get started!

 But in this case, the benefits are two-fold.
 In addition to showing donors that their gift mattered to you, this strategy opens the door for donors to give more.

-This is the easiest way nonprofits use donor data to make an immediate impact on their fundraising potential.
+This is one of the easiest ways nonprofits use donor data to increase their fundraising potential.

-You know that appeals and other nonprofit communications that make a personal connection with a donor are key to building relationships.
-And you can use basic demographic information to make that connection, even if you don’t have a lot of psychographic data about donor behaviors available.
+You know that appeals and other communications that make personal connections with donors are key to building relationships.
+And you can use basic demographic information to make that connection, even if you don’t have a lot of psychographic data about donor behaviors available!

-Start simple by using a donor’s location to segment your audience and reach out with more relevant communications.
 If you’re sending print appeals, you have a donor’s mailing address.
-Consider creating different versions of your communications for donors living in different states, counties, or towns (depending on your audience).
+So, consider creating different versions of your communications for donors living in different states, counties, or towns (depending on your audience).

 Then, use variable content in your communications to create slightly different messages for donors living in different areas.
 For example, you can include a variable line like “We know this issue has had an impact on [State of Residence] residents, like yourself.”

-It’s another way to show donors you look at them as an individual, not another donor on your mailing list.
-Get creative and find the best way to segment by demographics for your organization!
+Get creative and find the best way to segment by demographics for your organization.

 So, what are you waiting for?
 Make an impression by taking advantage of these easy ways nonprofits use donor data the next time you reach out!